Configuration - .deepsource.toml

 runtime_version = "13"

-if runtime_version is not specified, or is the wrong Java version, analysis may fail.
-Specify the Java version you use locally or in CI for best results.
+if runtime_version is not specified, or is the wrong Java version, analysis may show incorrect results.
+Specify the Java version you use in CI for best results.

 skip_doc_coverage